 The best type of garden edging varies from plot to plot.
-'As it comes in many different color and style options, you can choose the edging that best suits your garden design,' says Lee Dunderdale, Product Manager at Bradstone.
+'As it comes in many different color and style options, you can choose the edging that best suits your garden design,' says Lee Dunderdale.

-How do you install garden edging ideas around a tree?
+How do you install garden edging around a tree?

-Want to install edging around your best trees for small gardens?
-First, plan what shape you want to create around the tree and use stakes or string to visualise it.
-You can then follow your lines using an edging tool or spade, before carefully digging to remove any turf, stones and weeds, avoiding the tree's roots, to create a trench wide enough for your edging.
+Want to install edging as part of your landscaping around trees?
+First, plan what shape you want to create around the tree and use stakes or string to visualize it.
+You can then follow your lines using an edging tool or spade, before carefully digging to remove any turf, stones, and weeds, avoiding the tree's roots, to create a trench wide enough for your edging.

 If you want to put any extra plants beneath the tree, you can add these in too at this point, again avoiding any roots.
 Then, cover the area with compost, and then top with mulch – bark chippings, for example.
 And, that's it!
 It makes a lovely update to a garden.

 The garden was always a big part of Holly's life growing up, as was the surrounding New Forest where she lived.
 Her appreciation for the great outdoors has only grown since then.
 She's been an allotment keeper, a professional gardener, and a botanical illustrator – plants are her passion.
 But, she loves all things digital too.
 She joined the team at Gardeningetc after working as a freelance content creator for a web agency, whilst studying for her M.Sc. in Marketing.
 Now she feels lucky enough to combine both digital and botanical worlds, every day.

 Why is my morning glory not blooming?
 5 problems and solutions to try